Combatting a killer – understanding what causes small cell lung cancer

-According to Dr Gough, that suggests it is a series of diseases rather than being a single form of cancer – and that opens up new options for more personalised treatments.
+According to Dr Gough, that suggests small cell lung cancer is a series of diseases rather than being a single form of cancer – and that opens up new options for more personalised treatments.

-Dr Gough said the lung is comprised of a diverse array of cell types and SCLC was thought to specifically occur in just one – the rare neuroendocrine cells (PNEC).
+Dr Gough said the lung is comprised of a diverse array of cell types and small cell lung cancer was thought to specifically occur in just one – the rare neuroendocrine cells (PNEC).

 “Our study reveals that mutation of the common cancer gene MYC enables other lung cell types to form SCLC,” he said.

-Understanding the drivers of small cell lung cancer complexity will enable the development of new and effective therapies for a disease that is currently a death sentence.
+Understanding the cause and drivers of small cell lung cancer complexity will enable the development of new and effective therapies for a disease that is currently a death sentence.

 In a hopeful sign for SCLC patients, Dr Gough said: “This opens up the possibility for personalised medicine based on specific vulnerabilities.”

 Hudson Institute communications